emptymalei/theflow/content/road-freight/basics/what-is-road-freight.md

 In reality, connecting the shipper and carrier is no easy task.
 Apart from the two core parties, a third trustworth party is usually invovled.
 This is the forwarder.
 The forwarder takes in shipments from the shipper and finds a carrier for the shipment.

+Though trivial, it is important to point out that a bunch of other parties, such as infrastructure related parties, policy makers, security staff, routing services, may also participate in this trip.

 ## How is Road Freight Doing

 > In physics, the work is measured by force multiplied by displacement.